-Part of the reason this subject confuses home buyers is the terminology.
-HUD Handbook 4000.1, which outlines the minimum requirements for the FHA loan program, uses terms such as the “minimum required investment” to describe the borrower’s down payment.
+Part of the reason this subject confuses home buyers is the terminology involved.
+HUD Handbook 4000.1, which outlines the minimum requirements for the FHA loan program, uses terms such as the “minimum required investment” to describe the home buyer’s down payment.
+But this is a somewhat esoteric term many borrowers aren’t familiar with.

 On page 225 of that handbook, we find the following definition: